-This is another installment of FootNotes, a regular series of conversations with authors of recent works of NYC history.
-Today’s interview is with Alice Elliott, an Academy Award-nominated filmmaker, about her new documentary Miracle on 42nd Street.
-This interview was conducted by Adam Tanaka, a PhD candidate in urban planning at Harvard whose research focuses on affordable housing.
+This is another installment in our series of conversations with authors of recent works of NYC history.
+Today’s interview is with Alice Elliott, an Academy Award-nominated filmmaker, about her new documentary Miracle on 42nd Street, conducted by Adam Tanaka, a doctoral candidate in urban planning at Harvard whose research focuses on affordable housing.
 Tanaka is currently working on a documentary about Co-op City in the Bronx.

 But despite Manhattan Plaza’s enormous contributions to popular culture — not to mention the local entertainment economy — the project is little known.
 To most passersby, it’s just another ugly redbrick tower block.
 That’s about to change with the release of the forthcoming documentary Miracle on 42nd Street, which explores the project’s dramatic history and features countless Manhattan Plaza “alumni” paying tribute to the project’s transformative impact on their lives and careers.
 The film also offers fresh insights into familiar moments in the city’s history: the fiscal crisis, the AIDS crisis, and the revitalization of Times Square.